Updated: Aug 14

 Second, functions of the company need to mature at a consistent pace.
 If one pillar becomes more developed than others, it won’t necessarily result in increased profitability.
 To result in greater profit, all functional departments need to advance at the same rate.

 This blog series shares best practices and insights that will help professional services firms boost their maturity consistently to maximize their profits.

-The relationship and importance of utilization and bill rates
+The relationship and importance of managing utilization and bill rates

-Selling, bigger, more strategic projects as a way to advance maturity
+Growing your current accounts to more strategic projects as a way to increase revenue

 Service packaging – integrating marketing, sales and delivery to release new products